JulienPalard/peps/pep-0xxx.rst

 '''''''''''''''''''

-Different translation can be told appart by changing one of: CCTLD, path segment, or subdomain.
+Different translation can be told appart by changing one of: CCTLD, path segment, subdomain, or by content negociation.

-Buying a CCTLD for each translations is expensive, time-consuming, and sometimes almost impossible when already registered.
+Buying a CCTLD for each translations is expensive, time-consuming, and sometimes almost impossible when already registered, this solution should be avoided.

-Using subdomains like "es.docs.python.org" or "docs.es.python.org"
-does not looks natural.

-Using the path looks a bit more readable, something like:
-"docs.python.org/de/".
+Using subdomains like "es.docs.python.org" or "docs.es.python.org" is possible but confusing ("is it `es.doc` or `doc.es`?"), underscores or hyphens may also look strange in subdomains like `pt-br.doc.python.org`.
+SEOMoz [23]_ correlated the presence of hyphens as a negative factor.
+Usage of underscores in subdomain is prohibited by the RFC1123 [24]_, section 2.1.
+Finally using subdomains means creating SSL certificates for each languages, which is more maintenance, and will probably causes us troubles in language pickers if, like for version picker, we want a preflight to check if the translation exists in the given version: preflight will probably be blocked by same-origin-policy.

+Using content negociation (HTTP headers ``Accept-Language`` in the request and ``Vary: Accept-Language``) leads to a bad user experience where they can't easily change the language.
+According to Mozilla:
+"This header is a hint to be used when the server has no way of determining the language via another way, like a specific URL, that is controlled by an explicit user decision."
+[25]_.
+As we want to be able to easily change the language, we should not use the content negociation as a main language determination, so we need somthing else.

+Last solution is to use the path, which looks looks readable, allows for an easy switch from a language to another, and nicely accepts hyphens.
+Typically something like: "docs.python.org/de/".

 As for version, sphinx-doc does not support compiling for multiple languages, so we'll have full builds rooted under a path, exactly like we're already doing with versions.

-So we can have "docs.python.org/de/3.6/" or "docs.python.org/3.6/de/".
-As existing version are changing more often than existing languages, we should prefer "docs.python.org/de/3.6/".
+So we can have "docs.python.org/de/3.6/" or "docs.python.org/3.6/de/".Question is "Does the language contains multiple version or does version contains multiple languages?"
+As versions exists in any cases, and translations for a given version may or may not exists, we may prefer "docs.python.org/3.6/de/", but doing so scatter languages everywhere.
+Having "/de/3.6/" is clearer about "everything under /de/ is written in deutch".
+Having the version at the end is also an habit taken by readers of the documentation: they like to easily change the version by changing the end of the path.

 So we should use the following pattern:
 "docs.python.org/LANGUAGE_TAG/VERSION/".

-We should not move current documentation to "/en/" but we can redirect "/en/" to "/" to be kind with humans manually replacing a language tag with "en".
+We should not move current documentation to "/en/" but we can redirect "/en/" to "/" to be nice with humans manually replacing a language tag by "en".

 Language Tag
 ''''''''''''